 However, despite continued efforts, the practice of doping persists and seems to be so entrenched in professional sports that no doping sanctions, however harsh, will be able to eradicate it.

 Many athletes decide that the risks are worth it, and continue to trade future health problems for short-term competitive advantage.
-The professional sport system incentivises record-breaking and superior performance through prizes, sponsorship money and front-page headlines.
+The professional sports system incentivizes record-breaking and superior performance through prizes, sponsorship money, and front-page headlines.
 Meanwhile, escaping from this payoff matrix can be extremely difficult for athletes who want to compete at the highest levels.
 Empirical data suggest that athletes often dope as a result of extreme psychological pressure: they feel they have no alternative.
 Alex Zülle, for example, a former Swiss professional cyclist who rode for the Festina team and who tested positive for erythropoietin in 1998, said:

 Everybody knew that the whole peloton was taking drugs and I had a choice.
 Either I buckle and go with the trend or I pack it in and go back to my old job as a painter.
 I regret lying but I couldn’t do otherwise.